KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **6. Use LoRA**

-Use LoRA to reduce the number of trainable parameters, you can print the model modules by `print(model)`, can you can see the names the names of the modules are targetting here.
+Use LoRA to reduce the number of trainable parameters, you can print the model modules by using `print(model)`, and you can see the names of the modules being targeted here
 ```py
 from peft import (
     LoraConfig,